Esri/arcgis-maps-sdk-dotnet-toolkit/docs/bookmarks-view.md

 * Navigates the associated `GeoView` to the selected bookmark.
 * Customize the display of the list with the `ItemTemplate` property on UWP and WPF.
 * Supports observable collections for `BookmarksOverride` and handles changes to the `Map`/`Scene` properties.
-* On iOS, an additional `BookmarksVC` view controller is provided to facilitate modal presentation.

 ## Platform-specific usage